sid-thakur47/sid-thakur47/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Automation in c#
+- 🔭 I’m currently working on Automation in Java
-- 🌱 I’m currently learning Azure CI/CD
+- 🌱 I’m currently learning Katalon
 - 💬 Ask me about java, c# and automation
 - 📫 How to reach me: Instagram id- sid_thakur5081